ispapp/ispapp-go-client/README.md

 GO111MODULE=off CGO_ENABLED=0 GOOS=windows GOARCH=amd64 go build -a -o ispapp-go-client-darwin-amd64 ispapp-go-client.go
 ```

-Here's a list of os/arch that are supported (there may be more now).
+Here's a list of os/arch that are supported (there may be more now, `go tool dist list`).

 ```
 android/386